 Social Work Page

-Union Ridge is fortunate to have a full-time social worker.
-We also have Arabic, Spanish, and Polish translators available to help you relay information to our social worker.
-If you may need any support or would like to talk about a concern you are having, please contact:
+Union Ridge is fortunate to have two social workers.
+If you may need any support or would like to talk about a concern you are having, please contact

 Social Work Staff